IdoKendo/robyn_rate_limits/README.md

 ## Local development

-1. Install the development dependencies: `poetry install --with dev`
+1. Install the development dependencies: `uv sync --group dev`

 2. Install the pre-commit git hooks: `pre-commit install`

-3. Run `poetry run test_server`.
+3. Run `uv run test_server`.
 This will run a server containing several examples of routes we use for testing purposes.
 You can see them at `tests/base_routes.py`.
 You can modify or add some to your likings.

 You can then request the server you ran from an other terminal.
 Here is a `GET` request done using [curl](https://curl.se/) for example: